 I just wanted to know that she was OK.

 But that was then and this is now.
 And the now means that girls in their teens are allowed to take high school classes in their pregnant state basically until such time when walking up the stairs becomes problematic.
-Then, after what hopefully is a smooth and safe delivery, they are apt to return to visit the school with their newborns and bask in the adulation of peers and staff, who gush over their tiny bundle of joy.

 This kind of positive reinforcement is sometimes enough to validate the entire process and may serve as an inspiration for others to go the same route.
 It's a beautiful thing.